DBrianKimmel/PyHouse/README.rst

 services in a totally asynchronous manner, the lighting system is independent of the entertainment system and so on.

+As we move from a Desktop/Server to small (Raspberry Pi) computers, we are moving toward having each node load only the parts of the software that it needs.
+There is no real need to hve each node load the entire PyHouse software.

 Requirements
 ------------

 Python 2.7 (awaiting twisted to work with version 3.x) Twisted 13.2.0

 =======
 Systems
 =======

 Lighting
 --------